Pre-K\"ahler structures and finite-nondegeneracy: Introduction

 In \ref{sec:twist-bundle-characterization}, we interpret the vanishing of each of the basic invariants.
 In particular, after recalling the definition of a symplectic connection in dimension two and its twistor bundle as a complex surface, in the theorem below we show that these twistor bundles are indeed a distinguished class of pre-K\"ahler complex surfaces. {\bf Theorem \ref{thm:twistor-bundle-characterization}} \begin{thmC} \emph{ There is a one-to-one correspondence between symplectic connections on surfaces and 2-nondegenerate pre-K\"ahler structures on complex surfaces satisfying $\bT_2=0.$} \end{thmC} In \ref{sec:remark-equi-surf-tubification}, we remark on the naturally defined symplectic connection on embedded equiaffine surfaces and briefly discuss a map from Levi nondegenerate tube-type CR hypersurfaces in $\mathbb{C}^3$ to a class of 2-nondegenerate CR hypersurfaces with an infinitesimal symmetry in $\mathbb{C}^3$.
 An interpretation of the condition $\bT_1=0$ becomes rather technical and we only briefly describe it in \ref{sec:remark-bt_1=0}.

 In \ref{sec:symm-reduct-homog}, we study pre-K\"ahler structures defined by symmetry reductions of locally homogeneous 2-nondegenerate CR 5-manifolds.
 The symmetry reductions of a flat CR 5-manifold is carried out in \ref{sec:symm-reduct-flat} using a Cartan geometric approach.
 In \ref{sec:crit-spec-sympl}, we show that symmetry reductions of the flat model define symplectic connections which are characterized in Proposition \ref{prop:Bochner-flat-pre-Kahler} in terms of the vanishing of an invariant trilinear form.
 Furthermore, after recalling the notion of criticality for symplectic connections, e.g. see \cite{Cahen1, Fox-affine}, in Proposition \ref{prop:crit-spec-sympl-1} we show that such symplectic connections are critical, exhibiting a pre-K\"{a}hler analogue to extremal K\"ahler metrics.
-In Remark \ref{rmk:sym-red-other-2nondeg-CR}, we discuss possible extensions of this result and the benefit of our Cartan geometric approach in carrying out the symmetry reduction.
-In \ref{sec:pre-sasak-struct}, we describe symmetry reductions of the non-flat homogeneous $2$-nondegenerate CR 5-manifolds, which were classified in \cite{FK-CR}.
-This is considerably easier than the flat case due to the CR structures being simply transitive.
-Lastly, in \ref{sec:homog-pre-kahl} we conclude by showing that a $2$-nondegenerate pre-K\"ahler complex surface is locally homogeneous if and only if it is flat.
+In Remark \ref{rmk:sym-red-other-2nondeg-CR}, we highlight extensions of this result and the benefit of our Cartan geometric approach in carrying out the symmetry reduction.
+In \ref{sec:pre-sasak-struct}, we describe symmetry reductions of non-flat homogeneous $2$-nondegenerate CR 5-manifolds, which were classified in \cite{FK-CR}.
+We discuss their moduli space under two natural equivalence conditions.
+We describe spaces of germs of pre-Sasakian structures at a point in Proposition \ref{prop: germ equivalence class dimension}.
+Subsequently, we describe spaces of geometrically distinct pre-K\"ahler structures, a coarser notion of equivalence, discussed in Remark \ref{rem: coarse equivalence}, which are then used to find lower bounds on symmetry algebra dimensions. {\bf Theorem \ref{thm: coarse moduli dim}} \begin{thmD} \emph{ The space of geometrically inequivalent pre-K\"{a}hler structures arising from any fixed $5$-dimensional $2$-nondegenerate locally homogeneous CR manifold contains a $2$-dimensional open dense subset.
+Each such pre-K\"{a}hler structure has nontrivial infinitesimal symmetries. } \end{thmD} Lastly, in \ref{sec:homog-pre-kahl} we conclude by showing that a $2$-nondegenerate pre-K\"ahler complex surface is locally homogeneous if and only if it is flat.